MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-aip-scanner.md

 - **Have a high speed and reliable network connection between the scanner computer and the scanned data store**

     For example, place the scanner computer in the same LAN, or (preferred) in the same network segment as the scanned data store.
-If this is not possible because you have multiple data stores to scan, consider installing multiple instances of the scanner.

     The quality of the network connection affects the scanner performance because to inspect the files, the scanner transfers the contents of the files to the computer running the scanner service.
 When you reduce (or eliminate) the number of network hops this data has to travel, you also reduce the load on your network.